 We recently quoted an article in Share America on the growing trend of teaching Arabic in public schools around America.

 In some schools, NYC students are lucky to attend Arabic classes and be introduced to the language.

 However, the number is nowhere near as important as it should be considering the number of Arabic families in the U.S.

 Most students can choose between English, Spanish, and German—but why not Arabic?

-For example, have a look at where Arabic language courses are being offered in Chicago.
+For example, have a look here at where to take Arabic course in Chicago.

-Studying Arabic in a University or as Part of a Post-Graduate Degree Arabic classes are more commonly found in universities than in middle or high schools.
+Arabic classes are more commonly found in universities than in middle or high schools.
+For example, you can therefore find Arabic classes in Miami, as well as New York.

 Liberal Art schools often propose an impressive array of topics and Arabic degrees to their students.
 This was last noted by the Obama government in 2009.